unframework/article-modular-front-end/manuscript/the-button.md

 We are now using familiar CSS markup, and that allows for easier reading from a conventional front-end point of view.
 But this is still a software component, and there are specific caveats to be aware of, so as not to lose the benefits of modularity.

 The simplest concern is that we used to have a single file describing a single component, and now we have two: `.css` and `.js`.
-To deal with that structural split, there are some conventions that help:

-- component files should at least have a matching name (corresponding to the logical component name: `StandardButton`)
-- component files should be placed in the same folder, likely named after the component or the component topic
+To prevent confusion, the files should have the same name (matching the component) and possibly even placed into a dedicated sub-folder.

 But there is a bigger Pandora's box that has been opened.
+CSS is incredibly leaky and hard to encapsulate!
+Creators of the CSS spec were originally only targeting traditional web-pages and treated them as one large component.
+They were not planning for application-grade features such reliable module scoping that a full programming language would support.

+To help clean up unwanted CSS leaks and cruft there is a simple rule to stick by.

+## Sole Sourced CSS

+Every part of computed element style should come from the owner component's code (either JS or CSS).
+That, and only that.
+Built-in browser style is the only exception.

+In other words, inspecting any DOM element using browser developer tools should show that its entire set of rendering instructions are coming from just one specific spot in the source code - a screenful of stylesheet markup or a small well-contained piece of JS.

+That is *sole-sourced CSS*.
+There is one authority for displayed element style, and it is the component that created it.
+No overrides by other components, no "mystery inheritance" from from a DOM parent, etc.

+Let's get into deeper detail as to what that means.

 ## CSS Classes Are Globals

-Assigning a class to a DOM node (as we did using `dom.className = 'standard-button'` above) instructs the browser to dump *any* style instructions attached to that class name onto that node.
-The same behaviour that allows us to define button styling from the component CSS file allows *everyone else* to override it!
+Assigning a class to a DOM node (as we did using `dom.className = 'standard-button'` above) allows us to give it style instructions based on that class name in the component CSS code.
+But the same browser behaviour allows *anyone else* to override it!

-This has been one of the essential behaviours of CSS since it was invented, but only because the creators of CSS were targeting traditional web-pages and treated them as one large component.
-We want to promote tight scoping and keeping things local instead, to help our encapsulation, but CSS allows anyone to hijack our component class string and start overriding style properties.

-The newer shadow DOM APIs (part of the Web Components spec) can completely hide DOM elements from page-wide stylesheet influence, which negates the unwanted default CSS behaviour, but the current generation of browsers and frameworks in the wild can't fully support that spec just yet.
+There are newer APIs like shadow DOM that actually implement proper CSS isolation, but many production browsers are not yet ready for that.

-Simply being aware of that concern is already enough to prevent issues in practice.
+For now, simply being aware of that concern is already enough to prevent issues in practice.
 Keeping component class names specific, fully qualified and long helps signal intent to teammates: that the CSS declaration is a tightly controlled component style, and should not be overridden.

-But there is another CSS-related caveat - the issue is that sometimes developers *need* to override the CSS style inside a component!

 ## Component CSS Modifiers

+Sometimes developers *need* to override the CSS style inside a component!

-A teammate has added an instance of our standard button component inside a sidebar menu.
+Let's say a teammate has added an instance of our standard button component inside a sidebar menu.
 But the button is auto-sized to fit around the text inside it - and the teammate needs that particular instance of the button to fill the width of the sidebar.

-What immediately comes to mind:
+What immediately comes to mind is to override the original component CSS rule:

 ```css
 .sidebar-menu .standard-button {